 Previous generations liked a busy decor style that was at its height in Victorian and Edwardian times.
 These days no-one really has time to dust knick-knacks and tastes have gone full circle.
-The look we aspire to today is minimalism, with all its associations of space, peace and elegant simplicity.
+The look we aspire to today is minimalist look, with all its associations of space, peace and elegant simplicity.

 Minimalism may be the way we like to live now, but its origins lie back in the earlier twentieth century, after World War 1.
 Architects and designers actively set out to create styles and spaces for a changed and changing world.
-From furniture to house design, out went the old and in came the new.
+From rattan furniture to house design, out went the old and in came the new.
 It’s a look that many of us want now, not just because it’s in vogue but because it’s practical and in tune with contemporary needs and preferences.

 We can all introduce some elements of minimalism into our decor.
 One of the key principles of modernism is simplicity.
 In practice that translates into choices like natural materials and neutral colors.
 Busy is out.
 Subtle is in.
 To achieve a minimalist look, dealing with clutter is essential.
 The minimalist’s motto is simple: less is more.
 If you can’t de-clutter with a big clear out, then storage to keep bits and pieces out of sight is a good start.